 This blended mixture is called Folk Buddhism.
 For example, Cambodian Buddhism incorporates guardian and nature spirits (Neak Ta), ancestral spirits, Brahman deities (devada), ghosts (khmaoch, priey) and other animistic practices.

 Buddhism tends to gather indigenous religions under its broad umbrella.
-Thus, it dominates and integrates local belief structures, but does not dislodge nor destroy them.
+Thus, it leads and integrates local belief structures, but does not dislodge nor destroy them.

 This multi-religious amalgamation under Buddhism engenders a strong national, racial and religious identity with Buddhism—one of the strongest barriers to conversion.
 “To be Thai, Cambodian, Dai, Tibetan, Lao, Burmese, Japanese . . . is to be Buddhist.”